craigf-svg/primeagen-dsa-notebook/README.md

 # Algorithms in Python 📓

-This notebook follows [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/), with all programming implemented in Python!
+This notebook follows [The Last Algorithms Course You'll Need](https://frontendmasters.com/courses/algorithms/), with all algorithms and data structures implemented in Python!

 ## Why I’m Building This Notebook